 Your Little Monster Needs This Adorable Bib

 I don’t know that there are ever any kids who enjoy bibs.
 They’re a necessary evil, and in most cases, kids can’t wait to take them off.
 But for some reason, we adults view bibs as an adorable accessory while also understanding its purpose as a mess-catcher.
 There seems to be a miscommunication between the three year olds who just want to make a mess, and the parents who just want to contain the mess, but I believe I’ve found a middle ground that will please everyone: the crocheted Monster Bib.
+Although when feeding it might be better to use a feeding bib.

 Now, I know what you’re thinking.
 “How practical is a crocheted bib?”
 Well, if you’re using cotton yarn, it’s easily washable.
 It will retain more of the mess than a plastic bib, and it won’t feel weird around your kid’s neck (some of us have sensory issues and plastic can make our skin crawl).
 So, I’d say it’s super practical.
 Of course, I’d say this is a bib for younger kids (it’s better for liquids like drool, milk, formula, etc.), but you know, if you want to make one for yourself for the next time you’re eating a stack of ribs, go ahead.
 Everybody needs to let their inner wild thing loose from time to time.